hanipman/wowDB/README.md

 # wowDB

 Python script that fills PostgreSQL database with historical price data from World of Warcraft API.
 Data is then visualized using Java GUI application from my other repository.
-Script will be setup as a daemon, current compatibility through Windows planned.
+Currently only tested with Windows.

 ### Dependencies:
 ```